wp-plugins/addthis/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.2.2

-The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with over 300 popular services including Google +1, Facebook Like and Twitter.
+The AddThis Social Bookmarking Widget allows any visitor to bookmark and share your site easily with over 300 popular services.

 == Description ==
 Get more traffic back to your site by installing the AddThis WordPress plugin.
 With AddThis, your users can promote your content by sharing to 295 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Digg, StumbleUpon and MySpace).
 Our button is small, unobtrusive, quick to load and recognized all over the web.
 We also optionaly support address bar sharing in modern browsers.